 You can report changes online to avoid being overpaid Housing Benefit.

 How will I know I’ve been overpaid?

-We’ll write and tell you that you’ve been paid too much Housing Benefit.
-We’ll tell you why the overpayment happened, when it happened, and how much the overpayment was.
+We’ll write to you and tell you that you’ve been paid too much Housing Benefit.
+We’ll tell you why the overpayment happened, when it happened, and how much it was.

 What happens next?